openstack/openstack-doc-tools/README.rst

 0.5
 ---

+ * Test that resources in wadl files have an xml:id (lp:bug 1275007)
- * Improve formatting of python command line clients
+ * Improve formatting of python command line clients (lp:bug 1274699)

 0.4
 ---